 After her ASTRO appointment, Inca began a master’s program in HPC at the University of Edinburgh in Scotland.
 She plans to encourage other students to explore similar research opportunities in Oak Ridge.
 “It was an honor to be a part of ORNL,” she said.

-The ASTRO program is administered by the Oak Ridge Institute for Science and Education (ORISE) for the U.S. Department of Energy.
+The former ASTRO program was administered by the Oak Ridge Institute for Science and Education (ORISE) for the U.S. Department of Energy.